 The above probabilities assume no endogamy or other pedigree collapse.
 Those cases should be treated separately.

 *Parent/child and full-sibling relationships are easy to distinguish from each other or any other relationships.
 Parent/child relationships consist of a half-identical match across the whole length of the genome.
-Full-siblings share 12.5% fully-identical regions (FIR), on average.
+Full-siblings share 12.5% fully-identical regions (FIR), on average, while parent/child and half-sibling relationships typically share 0 FIRs.
 Genotyping sites will take this into account in their relationship predictions.
-Trust the labels given at the original testing site if both people have their DNA there.
+You can generally trust the label "Sibling" at the original testing site if both people have DNA kits there.
+(They use the term "Sibling" to mean "full-sibling".)

 Probabilities are included for relationships as far back as 8C1R.
 A great advantage of this tool, other than the accuracy of the data, is that it treats close relatives as not being in the same group because the curves are significantly different.
 For distant relatives, there's much less certainty about the genealogical relationship for your DNA matches.
 Matches as low as 8 cM are allowed here, however the relationship may be farther back than 8C1R.
-While the relative probabilities are accurate for the relationship types shown, one also has to consider that the relationship is farther back.
-Indeed, any of the probabilities shown above are only relative to the other relationships listed, therefore they’re only meaningful in comparison to the other relationships.
-And there's no cM value at 8 cM or above at which even a 4C1R is the most probable relationship.
-So, while the probability of an 8 cM match may be higher for "4C1R or more distant," listing each relationship type separately would not result in more useful information.
+While the relative probabilities are accurate for the relationship types shown, one also has to consider that the true relationship is a type not listed, such as 9th to 15th cousins.
+Any of the probabilities shown above are only relative to the other relationships listed, therefore they’re only meaningful in comparison to the other relationships.
 Not only are very low cM values difficult to assign to a recent ancestor, but segments of 20 cM or 30 cM may be on pile-up regions and therefore come from very distant ancestors.

-Totals will not always add up to 100%.
+Totals will not always add up to exactly 100% but will be within a few tenths of a percentage.
 When more relationship types are possible, the chances of rounding errors increases.
 For more information about the methodology and discoveries associated with this tool, click here.
+Or check out the first science article to describe the methodology used for relationship prediction.

 The data used for these predictions came from Caballero et al. (2019).
 In this case, the refined genetic map of Bhérer et al. (2017) was used as well as the crossover interference parameters of Campbell et al. (2015).